Leaflet/Leaflet/FAQ.md

 #### Why is there still no feature X in Leaflet?

-First of all, did you check out the [plugins page](http://leafletjs.com/plugins.html)?
+First of all, did you check out the [Leaflet plugins page](http://leafletjs.com/plugins.html)?
-It has about hundred plugins doing all kinds of crazy stuff, and there's a high possibility that is has what you're looking for.
+It lists about hundred plugins doing all kinds of crazy stuff, and there's a high possibility that is has what you're looking for.

 Generally, we do our best to keep the Leaflet core small, lightweight and simple, focusing on _quality_ instead of _quantity_, and leaving all the rest to plugin authors.

 Check out [this video](http://www.youtube.com/watch?v=_P2SaCPbJ4w) of a talk by the Leaflet creator for more background on the story and philosophy behind Leaflet.
 Another essential read is [Advocating Simplicity in Open Source](http://blog.universalmind.com/advocating-simplicity-in-open-source/) by the same guy.